Kandru/cs2-cheater-troll/README.md

 - Reduce damage to 1hp for cheater
 - Make grenade damage significantly lower for cheater
 - Invert movement for cheater
-- Random mode which cycles between one or multiple of the features
-- Announcement for every other player that a specific player is a cheater and what is used against him currently
 - Slower movement for cheater
 - Shake screen of cheater
-- Blind cheater at random times

 ## Plugin Installation